-Pin Signal Туре Description This pin (normally pin 7) does not exist.
+Pin Signal Туре Description 4 SWCLK/TCK Output JTAG clock signal to target CPU.
+It is recommended that this pin is pulled to a defined state of the target board.
+Typically connected to TCK of the target CPU.
+5 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
+6 swo/tdo Input JTAG data output from target CPU.
+Typically connected to TDO of the target CPU.
+When using SWD, this pin is used as Serial Wire Output trace port.
+(Optional, but not required for SWD communication.)
+This pin (normally pin 7) does not exist.
 8 TDI Output JTAG data input of target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TDI of the target CPU.
 For CPUs which do not provide TDI (SWD-only devices), this pin is not used (tri-stated).
+9 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
 10 nRESET I/O Target CPU reset signal.
 Typically connected to the RESET pin of the target CPU, which is typically called nRST, nRESET, or RESET. П TgtPwr Output This pin can be used for supplying 5 V power to the target hardware from I-jet.
-12 TRACECLK Input Input trace clock.
+12 Not used TRACECLK Input Input trace clock.
 13 TgtPwr Output This pin can be used for supplying 5 V power to the target hardware from I-jet.
-14 TRACEDATA[0] / SWO2 Input Input Trace data pin 0.
-This pin can be used as secondary SWO. $ \label{eq:swo}$ 16 TRACEDATA[I] / nTRST Input Input Trace data pin I. This pin can be used as nTRST.
-18 TRACEDATA[2] Input Input Trace data pin 2.
-20 TRACEDATA[3] Input Input Trace data pin 3.
+14 Not used TRACEDATA[0] / SWO2 Input Input Trace data pin 0.
+This pin can be used as secondary SWO.
+15 This pin is a GND pin connected to GND in I-jet.
+It should also be connected to GND in the target system.
+16 Not used TRACEDATA[I] / nTRST Input Input Trace data pin 1.
+This pin can be used as nTRST.